– 15/17 patients (88%) in initial study cohort remain free of major

 Subjects enrolled in the study are:

-Confirmed early-stage, active CALD as indicated by gadolinium
+- Confirmed early-stage, active CALD as indicated by gadolinium enhancement on MRI

 Early diagnosis of CALD is important, as the outcome of HSCT varies with